mcncm/hafnia/README.md

 This is not the only quantum programming language out there.
 Both academic and corporate researchers have written their own, some of which I've drawn inspiration from.
-For the most part, the existing options are a good deal harder to use.
+For the most part, I find the existing options harder to use.
 Some are not at all abstracted from the quantum circuit model.
 Some are closely tied to one platform.
 Many are either embedded in some difficult metalanguage<sup>1</sup>, or are better understood as bare-bones circuit-building libraries.
 They're all perfectly nice, though--I just wanted one with Cavy's features!
 I hope you enjoy it, too.